ajv-validator/ajv/CUSTOM.md

 In some cases it is the best approach to define keywords, but it has the performance cost of an extra function call during validation.
 If keyword logic can be expressed via some other JSON Schema then `macro` keyword definition is more efficient (see below).

-All custom keywords types can have an optional `metaSchema` property in their definitions.
+All keywords can have an optional `metaSchema` property in their definitions.
 It is a schema against which the value of keyword will be validated during schema compilation.

-Custom keyword can also have an optional `dependencies` property in their definitions - it is a list of required keywords in a containing (parent) schema.
+Keywords can also have an optional `dependencies` property in their definitions - it is a list of required keywords in a containing (parent) schema.

 Example. `range` and `exclusiveRange` keywords using compiled schema: